 |1||07 Aug 2021||10:00 AM||11:30 AM|

-She holds an MA in Literary Linguistics from the University of Nottingham, UK and is currently doing a PhD in Literature at the University of Buenos Aires.
-She is a lecturer in American Literature and Children’s Literature at I.E.S.
+She holds a Master of Arts in Literary Linguistics from the University of Nottingham, UK and is currently doing a PhD in Literature at the University of Buenos Aires.
+She is also pursuing a Master's Degree in Cultural Studies at UNR.
+She has been a lecturer in American Literature, Children's Literature, YAL Literature and Introduction to Literary Studies at I.E.S.
 Lenguas Vivas "Juan Ramón Fernández".
-She teaches IB at several schools in Buenos Aires.
+She has also taught Creative Writing at ISP “Joaquín V. González”.
+She has been a teacher of Language and Literature in several schools in Buenos Aires for more than 30 years.

 Language and Literature lovers interested in questions of Asian American experience and identity